Sourabhhkt/robust-marl-disruptions/README.md

-A benchmark-agnostic framework for evaluating multi-agent systems (MAS) and distributed problem-solving (DPS) algorithms under communication disruptions, agent faults, and adversarial interference - with control-theoretic metrics (Lyapunov stability, consensus convergence rate, information-theoretic rate-distortion).
+A benchmark-agnostic framework for evaluating multi-agent systems (MAS) and distributed problem-solving (DPS) algorithms under communication disruptions, agent faults, and adversarial interference, with control-theoretic metrics (Lyapunov stability, consensus convergence rate, information-theoretic rate-distortion).

-An earlier version provided the wrapper-based augmentation framework; this version adds a hardened harness, communication-native synthetic benchmarks, baseline algorithms, and the empirical + control-theoretic stress-test study.
+This framework provides a hardened evaluation harness, communication-native synthetic benchmarks, baseline coordination algorithms, and an empirical plus control-theoretic stress-test study.
+Written reports are maintained separately and are not part of this public code release.

 ## Layered design